kodadot/nft-gallery/CONTRIBUTING.md

 ## Rewards

-In way to scale our development and operations, we prefer paid trial from start to get know developers more better, how they are fit to the team.
+In way to scale our development and operations, we prefer paid trial from start to get know developers better, how they are fit to the team.
 More your PRs gets merged to `main` branch, **more-likely you'll be part of inner team.**
 On-demand, or part-time contributions are welcome and **will be rewarded in $KSM**

 KodaDot has started on [Kusama.network](https://kusama.network), we prefer to pay out for your work in $KSM which is native cryptocurrency of Kusama network, [Polkadot's Canary network](https://polkadot.network) with bearing value.

 ### Creating your KSM address

-To create your KSM address in safely and long-term manner, we reccomend you to get [Polkadot.js wallet browser extension](https://guide.kusama.network/docs/learn-account-generation/#polkadotjs-browser-plugin).
+To create your KSM address in safely and long-term manner, we recommend you to get [Polkadot.js wallet browser extension](https://guide.kusama.network/docs/learn-account-generation/#polkadotjs-browser-plugin).
 You can [learn more about creating KSM address process at official Kusama Guide](https://guide.kusama.network/docs/learn-account-generation/)

 ### Bounty levels